-Working from home can give you the balance that you need to juggle both work and life, as long as you do it right!
-Have you ever decided to just take a short break from your work at home, and ended up watching a whole season of Game of Thrones?
+Working from home can give you the balance that you need to juggle both work and life, as long as you do it right.
+Have you ever decided to take a short break from your work at home, and ended up watching a whole season of Game of Thrones?

-To help you avoid "short breaks" like that, we created a short list of things to think about when working from home, to get the most out of your time away from the office.
+To help you avoid those "short breaks", we created a list of things to think about when working from home, to get the most out of your time away from the office.

 1. Find the right time and place

 When working from home it has to be clear to both you and others that you are still, in mind, at work.
 Make sure to create a space that is your office for the day.
 Work is done there, and nowhere else.
 This helps to focus and makes sure that no one bothers you.

 Every office has opening hours, right?
 So should yours!
 Find your best hours to get work done, and stay in your makeshift office during those hours.
 Are you a morning person, or a night owl?
 Do you work best sitting long shifts, or do you work better in small bursts?
 Find what works best for you.